 - Make a dinosaur mask, learn to draw a dinosaur and more dino fun!

 - Try a dinosaur activity sheet or a dinosaur footprint investigation

-- Great dinosaur games
+- Great dinosaur games to play online

 - Lots of dinosaur-themed activities to try